November 4 – 6th, 2021

 PD Dr. Kai van Eikels (Ruhr-Universität Bochum)

-Contributions from the Research Training Group:
+Contributions from members of the Research Training Group:

 Dominika Cohn and Jens Schmidt (performance installation "Situations-Apparat No. 3: Endlospapier")